A lot or a little?

 Harpo, Chico, and Groucho Marx bring their sublime brand of anarchy to perhaps its most fitting setting in this comic masterpiece.
-This was the most commercially successful of the Marx Brothers movies, partly because of the very sections that seem most tedious to us now -- the serious musical numbers and the romance.
+A Night at the Opera was the most commercially successful of the Marx Brothers movies, partly because of the very sections that seem most tedious to us now: the serious musical numbers and the romance.
 The movie veers happily from the wildest slapstick to the cleverest wordplay, punctuated by musical numbers that range from pleasant to innocuous.

-Many of the Marx Brother's best-loved routines are here, including the wildly funny contract negotiation, as Groucho and Chico try to con each other ("That's what we call a sanity clause."
+Many of the Marx Brothers' best-loved routines are here, including the wildly funny contract negotiation, as Groucho and Chico try to con each other ("That's what we call a sanity clause."
 "Oh no, you can't fool me.
-There ain't no Sanity Clause!") and the famous scene in which one person after another enters Groucho's closet-sized stateroom.
-Budding pianists may especially enjoy Chico's speciality -- playing the piano while his fingers do acrobatics.
+There ain't no Sanity Clause!"), and the famous scene in which one person after another enters Groucho's closet-sized stateroom.
+Budding pianists may especially enjoy Chico's specialty: playing the piano while his fingers do acrobatics.